scizzydo/PatternScanner/README.md

 If using C++20 there is a user defined literal for the compile time pattern.

+*Development on arm is very new and being tested as I go, if issues are found please give a working example of bytes around the area needed*

-*You must define the patterns::detail::ldissasm*
+*You must define the patterns::detail::ldissasm if you intend to use without insn_len_*
 ```c++
 size_t patterns::ldisasm(const void* buffer, size_t buffer_size) {
     // Just return 0 if not using the dereference, otherwise place in the code from another library/source to obtain the instructions length